-Flexure within RSS significantly impacts Fabry-Perot calibration so Fabry-Perot observations must be carried out as close as possible to a specific telescope rotation angle, currently the parallactic angle for LR and 90 degrees to the parallactic angle for dual-etalon HR mode.
+Flexure within RSS significantly impacts Fabry-Perot calibration so Fabry-Perot observations must be carried out as close as possible to a specific telescope rotation angle, which has been fixed to 90 degrees to the parallactic angle for all modes.
 Therefore, specific positions angles cannot be requested for Fabry-Perot observations.
 Because the position angle of the parallactic angle can vary significantly along a track or between east and west tracks it is very difficult to predict the location of the CCD gaps a priori.